barrachri/christianbarra.com/content/page/about_me.md

 ### Remote

 I am big advocate of the distributed and remote culture.
-Starting from 2013 I have been able to work remotely, giving me a great chance to meet amazing people and to explore the 🌍.
+Starting from 2013 I have been working remotely, giving me a great chance to meet amazing people and explore the 🌍.

 These are the places where I have been so far: